vitor-martinss/MoveIt/README.md

 ## 💇🏻‍♂️ About the project

-This project is an web application of time management.
+This project is an web application of time management.<br />
-It helps developers or any person who wants to apply the Pomodoro Technique to their daily basis.
+It helps developers or any person who wants to apply the Pomodoro Technique to their daily basis.<br />
 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.

 ## 💻 Screens